 How to import a board into SpeakPad

-Open SpeakPad, enter Caregiver Mode via the parental gate, then tap the More (⋯) menu and choose Import Board.
-Pick any .obf or .obz file from your Files app, AirDrop, or email.
-SpeakPad preserves symbols, labels, folder links, and Fitzgerald Key colours where possible, and it flags anything that could not be mapped so you can review it.
+Open SpeakPad, enter caregiver settings via the parental gate, then open Data & Backup and choose Import Boards from .obz.
+Pick a .obz archive from your Files app, AirDrop, or email.
+SpeakPad reads the .obf boards inside the archive, preserves symbols, labels, folder links, and Fitzgerald Key colours where possible, and flags anything that could not be mapped so you can review it.

 How to export a SpeakPad board

-From the same More (⋯) menu, tap Export Board.
-Choose .obf for a single board or .obz for the whole set, then share via AirDrop, Files, or email.
-A therapist can open it in CoughDrop, CBoard, or any other Open Board Format tool, make edits, and send it back.
+From Data & Backup, tap Share Boards as .obz, then share the archive via AirDrop, Files, or email.
+A therapist can open the .obz archive in CoughDrop, CBoard, or another compatible Open Board tool, make edits, and send it back.

 Try SpeakPad With Your Existing Boards